 }

-Passing by const reference offers the same primary benefit as pass by reference (avoiding making a copy of the argument), while also guaranteeing that the function can not change the value being referenced.
+Passing by const reference offers the same primary benefit as pass by non-const reference (avoiding making a copy of the argument), while also guaranteeing that the function can not change the value being referenced.

 For example, the following is disallowed, because ref